ChrisASay/SF_Technical/README.md

 terraform apply
 ```

-This will create a VM named `ubuntu-secured` with the specified network interfaces and cloud-init settings.
+This will create a VM named `ubuntu-secured` with the specified network interfaces and on-prem settings.

 ### 3. Configure the Server with Ansible